ffelten/ffelten.github.io/_pages/about.md

 ### MORL-baselines
 <div>
 <img src="../images/mo_cheetah.gif" width=300 style="float:left; padding:10px">
-<a href="https://github.com/LucasAlegre/morl-baselines">morl-baselines</a> is a repository containing multiple MORL algorithms using mo-gym.
+<a href="https://github.com/LucasAlegre/morl-baselines">morl-baselines</a> is a repository containing multiple MORL algorithms using mo-gymnasium.
 We aim to provide clean, reliable and validated implementations as well as tools to help in the development of such algorithms.
 </div>